 - A. Shift briefing sessions for on-duty officers shall be conducted on-time at the beginning of each patrol shift.
-Attendance at such sessions shall be required unless excused by the officer in charge or shift supervisor.
-Officers shall be properly attired and equipped for the assignment when briefing sessions begin. - B. Prior to the beginning of each session, the shift OIC or designee shall brief incoming supervisors or OICs.
+Attendance at such sessions shall be required unless excused by the OIC or shift supervisor.
+Officers shall attend briefing on-time in full uniform and required equipment. - B. Prior to the beginning of each session, the shift OIC or designee shall brief incoming supervisors or OICs.
 Such briefings may include information related to the following: review of cases from previous operational period, vehicle status, equipment problems, significant events, recent crime trends, suspicious activity, case investigations, missing and wanted persons, recently issued warrants, upcoming training, memoranda, and other pertinent matters.